Loading Events

 As her famiglia’s memories begin to dissolve with time’s passage, she worries about loss: for her family’s history and their language being forgotten.
 Still, she trusts through the process of creation, that disconnected moments will be reconnected once again.

 Rachel Anzalone (she/her) was born in Inwood, NY, and raised in Manahawkin, NJ.
 She obtained a BFA degree from Stockton University in 2014 and an MFA degree from the Nova Scotia College of Art and Design in 2019.
-Anzalone’s practice is a visual archive that captures specific relationships to placement, family, and the uncertainty of memory.
-Through conversation with relatives and translating family books and documents from Italian to English, Anzalone wonders about distance and location based on the belief of what defines home.
-A repetitive task of layering transparent images through painting, drawing, and collage becomes an act of what she recalled from her past.
-Those layers are memories that will continue to fade through time.
-Currently, Rachel Anzalone is the Gallery and Collections Technician at the Cape Breton University Art Gallery.
+Rachel Anzalone is the Gallery and Collections Technician at the Cape Breton University Art Gallery.
 She resides in Sydney, Nova Scotia. rachel-anzalone.com

 SHAWNA MOULTON